SteelCompendium/data-gen/Draw Steel Rules.md

 ### FALLING

-- When you fall 2 or more squares, you take 2 damage for each square you fall, then you land prone.
-- You reduce the effective height of the fall by a number of squares equal to your Agility score.
-- Falling into liquid that is at least 1 square deep reduces the effective height of a fall by 4 squares.
+When you fall 2 or more squares, you take 2 damage for  each square you fall, then you land prone.
+When you fall,  you reduce the effective height of the fall by a number of squares equal to your Agility score.
+Falling into liquid that is at least 1 square deep reduces the effective height of a fall by 4 squares.

-- Falling is not forced movement, but being force moved downward is considered falling (see Forced Movement in Combat).
-- Movement from falling doesn’t provoke opportunity attacks (see Opportunity Attacks).
+Falling is not forced movement, but being force moved downward is considered falling (see Forced Movement in Combat).
+Movement from falling doesn’t provoke opportunity attacks (see Opportunity Attacks).

 #### FALLING ONTO ANOTHER CREATURE